Browse Previous Page

 (A) Except as provided in subsection B below, a judge shall not provide services as a private arbitrator or mediator or otherwise perform judicial functions in a private capacity unless expressly authorized by law.

 (B) A judge who is in senior active service pursuant to RSA 493-A:1 or who has reached age 70 but continues to sit as a judicial referee pursuant to RSA 493-A:1-a may serve as a private mediator or arbitrator, and may be privately compensated for such services in accordance with this subsection.
-To the extent the senior judge or judicial referee provides mediation services pursuant to Superior Court Rule 170 or 170-B, he or she shall comply with the certification requirements of those rules.
+To the extent the senior judge or judicial referee provides mediation or arbitration services pursuant to Superior Court Rules 30, 32, 33, or 34, he or she shall comply with the certification requirements of those rules.

 (1) A senior judge or judicial referee may be associated with entities that are solely engaged in offering mediation or other alternative dispute resolution services but that are not otherwise engaged in the practice of law.
 However, such senior judge or judicial referee shall not associate with a law firm, or advertise or solicit business in a manner that identifies his or her position as a senior active judge or judicial referee or prior service as a judge, but he or she may include the fact of prior service as a judge, along with other background and experience, in a resume or curriculum vitae.

-(C) The provisions of subsections (B)(2) and (B)(3) above do not apply when a judge, senior judge or judicial referee is performing mediation services for the judicial branch and without private compensation pursuant to Superior Court Rules 170 or 170-B.
+(C) The provisions of subsections (B)(2) and (B)(3) above do not apply when a judge, senior judge or judicial referee is performing mediation or arbitration services for the judicial branch and without private compensation pursuant to Superior Court Rules 30, 32, 33, or 34.

 This rule does not prohibit a judge from participating in arbitration, mediation or settlement conferences performed as part of judicial duties.